migueldefrias/MiguelDeFrias/README.md

 # Hi!
 ## I'm Miguel de Frias!

-- I’m studying Software Engineering student at the University of Brasília (UnB).
+- I’m studying Software Engineering at the University of Brasília (UnB).
-- Passionate about Artificial Intelligence, Machine Learning, and developing innovative solutions to real-world problems.
+- Passionate about Machine Learning, and developing innovative solutions to real-world problems.
 With experience in .NET, C#, Python, Java, and a solid understanding of Databases and Software Testing.
 - I’m always excited to learn, improve, and contribute to impactful projects.